-Diplomas awarded by Provinces and Territories on completion of Grade 12 will be considered for entry.
-We typically require applicants to achieve between 75-90% overall from 4-6 subjects at Grade 12.
+If you are studying a diploma awarded by Provinces and Territories completion of Grade 12 will be considered for entry.
+You will need to achieve between 75-85% overall from 4-6 subjects at Grade 12.
 Requirements may vary depending on the Province and the course you're applying for.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.

 For a postgraduate taught course, such as a Masters, you would normally need a Bachelors degree from a recognised institution.

 Typically you would need at least the equivalent to a UK upper second class honours degree, however some courses will accept lower second class honours degrees.
 Actual requirements will vary by course.

 - A score of 3.0 out of 4 or 75% is considered comparable to a UK 2:1

 - A score of 2.5 out of 4 or 62.5% is considered comparable to a UK 2:2